 SMOIP has been entrusted by dozens of government agencies and humanitarian organizations to be the stewards of funds dedicated to education programs for desperately poor children.
 Highlights include:

-- More than 3,400 youth education and trade schools that provide hope and opportunity to nearly 3 million young men and women from 135 countries.
+- More than 3,200 youth education and trade schools that provide hope and opportunity to more than 1 million young men and women from more than 130 countries.

 - Over 40 agricultural schools which train youth and adults in modern and appropriate farming technology, thus enabling them to improve crop yields, achieve food security, and generate income.

 For more information, contact Jaime Correa-Montalvo, Office for International Programs Director at [email protected].